-More recently she joined the teaching faculty of the Queen Elisabeth Music Chapel in Belgium where she is working with a group of highly gifted young pianists, and together under the impetus of Maria João Pires they have initiated the 'Partitura Project'.
+Working with a group of highly gifted young pianists, Maria João has initiated the 'Partitura Project'.
 The aim of this project is to create an altruistic dynamic between artists of different generations and to offer an alternative in a world too often focused on competitiveness.
-Hand in hand with this project is the project 'Equinox', also headed by Maria João, which is a social programme for young disadvantaged children between the ages of 6 and 14 years who are being helped through choral singing.
-Both projects are integrated under the Queen Elisabeth Music Chapel umbrella.
+Hand in hand with this project is the project 'Equinox', headed by Maria João, which is a social programme for young disadvantaged children between the ages of 6 and 14 years who are being helped through choral singing.

 In the 16/17 season Maria João performs with the Budapest Festival Orchestra/Ivan Fischer, Kammerorchester Basel/Trevor Pinnock and Scottish Chamber Orchestra/Robin Ticciati.
 She gives recitals and concerts as part of the Partitura Project, solo recitals and chamber music concerts with the Artemis Quartet throughout Europe.